A cat lying across a keyboard

 4) Validate + verify in /api/contact

-3. if honeypot is filled, return fake success
+2. If honeypot is filled, return fake success (bots only)

 5) Send mail through Resend